implse/Bit_Manipulation/README.md

 # Bit Manipulation

-Bitwise operations are operations that directly manipulate bits.
+Bitwise operations are operations that directly manipulate `bits`.

+A `bitwise` operator takes one or more values, treats them as sequences of `bits`, and performs operations on these `bits`.

+In `bits` level the operation will be much faster and efficient.

 ## Bitwise Operator